-Are you looking to record your parent or grandparent sharing their memories?
 Are you wondering how to make a Legacy Video?
-Recording a loved one is a great way for future generations to know their story but making an heirloom quality Legacy Video involves more than simply pushing the record button on a camera.
+Recording a parent or grandparent sharing memories is a great way to ensure their stories will be enjoyed for generations to come.
+But making an heirloom quality Legacy Video involves more than pushing the ‘record’ button on a camera.

 As a Legacy Video producer, below are a few of my tips on what you will need and need to know in order to make a Legacy Video.

 How to Make a Legacy Video

-These days it’s easy to find consumer video cameras to record an interview.
+These days it’s easy to find a great consumer video cameras online.
 As you research which one best suits your needs, be sure to read the reviews.
-Key information to look for is how long the camera records, how long the battery lasts and image and sound quality.
-Don’t forget the tripod, memory cards and an extra battery.
+Key information to look for is how long the camera records, how long the battery lasts as well as image and sound quality.
+Plan for your interview to run 1-3 hours.

 While on camera microphones are getting better every day, they still leave much to be deserved.
 To avoid picking up sounds other than your parent or grandparent’s voice (ie the hum of an HVAC or a neighbor’s lawn mower), you may want to invest in a microphone.
-I use a lavelier mic that I clip to their collar.
+I use a lavelier microphone that clips to a subject’s collar.

 Clouds move, trees sway, the earth rotates.
-The key is to control the light so film in a room where natural light can be blocked by closing curtains or shades.
-You can either purchase a professional light/s or try working with your own lamps.
-Just leave time to make adjustments in case your grandmother is looking a bit flat or night stalkerish.
+The key is to control the light so film the interview in a room where natural light can be blocked by closing curtains or shades.
+You can either purchase professional lights or try working with your own lamps.
+Just plan for time to make adjustments in case grandma looks a bit flat or night-stalkerish.

 - The Setting

-You may not notice the plant sprouting from grandpa’s head or your own reflection in the mirror until deep into the interview.
-Be aware of what is behind your subject before you hit record.
-Also, turn off all phones, reschedule the lawn service and send the dog to the neighbors.
+You may not notice the plant sprouting from grandpa’s head or your own reflection in the mirror until midway through the interview.
+Be aware of what is behind your subject before you hit the record button.
+Also, turn off all phones, reschedule the lawn service and consider sending the dog to the kennel.

-Know your goals as they will help you stay in control of the interview.
+Keep control of the interview.
 Make a list of what you want to cover and don’t be afraid to gently move a parent or grandparent along.
 Otherwise you may find Dad spending 20 minutes on one story and you running out of time.

-For a list of questions to ask your parents or grandparents to learn more about their life story and your family history, visit my post: ‘Grandparent Interview Questions’.
+For questions to ask your parents or grandparents to learn more about their life story and your family history, visit my post: ’25 Legacy Interview Questions’.

 ~ Editing ~